IdrisFallout/IO-Manager/README.md

 - Ensure you have connected your Arduino then hit upload.

 # Miscellaneous
-In line 2282 of [pins.py][script] remove the return keyword to enable remote saving of data.
+In line 2282 of [the script][script] remove the return keyword to enable remote saving of data.
 The block of code uploads you data-file(json file) to the specified remote directory within your ftp server account.
 To use this feature you have to provide with the specified credentials.
+If you don't have ftp service, get it for free in sites like [Infinite Free][infinite], [000WebHost][000WebHost] e.t.c.

 ```python
     # line - 2282